LycheeOrg/LycheeOrg.github.io/docs/faq_general.md

 This will create an album `import` in which all the photos will be imported.
 You can then move the photos to the desired albums using the web interface.
 Note that this import is recursive, so any subfolders will be imported as subalbums.

-Note that `lychee:sync` as a few options:
+Note that `lychee:sync` has a few options:

 - `--album_id[=ALBUM_ID]`: Album ID to import to.
 - `--owner_id[=OWNER_ID]`: Owner ID of imported photos [default: "1"]